LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

    Copy the first three column headings from above.
    The column headings for the categories can just be their one letter code.
-   Names and letter grades should be left-justified (padded on the right, by using a negative field width). **[2]**
+   Names and letter grades should be left-justified (padded on the right, by using a *negative* field width).
+The negative sign signals left justification rather than right justification. **[2]**
 #.
-Change the scheme for calculating letter grade to use a function that calculates
+Change the scheme for calculating letter grades to use a function that calculates
-   the proper grade, where the only ``if`` statement is one simple one inside a loop.
+   the proper grade, where the only ``if`` statement is one simple one inside a *loop*.
 The ``if`` statement will have a return statement in its body, and no ``else``.
 The loop will need to use corresponding arrays of data for grade cutoffs and grade names. **[3]**
 #.
 For any student who has missed passing in all the required items,